kubernetes/enhancements/keps/sig-api-machinery/4420-retry-generate-name/README.md

 This can happen.

-When a retry does occur, if the resource being created with generateName has validating webhooks registered, the validating webhooks will be called for each retry.
-For slow webhooks this could result in a significant increase to request latency for the create requests using generateName.
+When a retry does occur, if the resource being created with `generateName` has validating webhooks registered, the validating webhooks will be called for each retry.
+For slow webhooks this could result in a significant increase to request latency for the create requests using `generateName`.

-We expect retries to be very rare, even for large numbers of resources (100k-1M), but if a cluster were somehow able to generate a very large number of resources for a generateName, say 2M or higher, then retries could become more common.
+We expect retries to be very rare, even for large numbers of resources (100k-1M), but if a cluster were somehow able to generate a very large number of resources for a `generateName`, say 2M or higher, then retries could become more common.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-No, at least not in all but the most pathologcial of situations.
+No, at least not in all but the most pathological of situations.

-If a cluster was receiving a high load of create requests for generateName resources with a large number (millions) of existing resources already generated with the same generateName prefix, this could cause up to a 7x increase in CPU.
+If a cluster was receiving a high load of create requests for generateName resources with a large number (millions) of existing resources already generated with the same `generateName` prefix, this could cause up to a 7x increase in CPU.
 But we do not expect this to actually happen, primarily because etcd cannot support these volumes of resources.